 Daniel Felsenstein is a Professor and Chair of the Department of Geography at the Hebrew University of Jerusalem.

 At the Hebrew University of Jerusalem, he has served as Director of the Institute of Urban and Regional Studies, 2002-2010 and Academic Director of the Center for Computational Geography, Department of Geography, Hebrew University, 2009-2015.
-In terms of service in National and International Organizations he served as a member of the National Council of Surveyors and Land Appraisers 2004-2013, Chair of the National Committee for Geography, Ministry of Education, 2012-2016 and is currently consultant/national expert to the OECD Programme on Local Economic and Employment Development (LEED).
+In terms of service in National and International Organizations he served as a member of the National Council of Surveyors and Land Appraisers 2004-2013, Chair of the National Committee for Geography, Ministry of Education, 2012-2016 and as consultant/national expert to the OECD Programme on Local Economic and Employment Development (LEED).
 He is currently co-editor of Spatial Economic Analysis (Taylor and Francis).